-Rare opportunity to obtain a Brand new Hudson: British Commando Sten MKII(s) : Includes: Original box/instructions, 32rd metal magazine, metal screw on silencer, six 9mm blowback cartridges.
-Brand new, now longer produced and very rare!
+Rare opportunity to obtain a Hudson: British Commando Sten MKII(s) : Includes: Original box/instructions, 32rd metal magazine, metal screw on silencer, five 9mm blowback cartridges (in excellent / new condition).
+Very rare!
 Can only go up in price !!

 Like the original the STEN MKII can be fired on either semi or full automatic.
 The effect is a real simulation of the STEN in action.
 The charge/cap (fits inside the cartridges) which produces the blowback action and ejects the shell(s).
 In real time this all happens very quickly and a full magazine can be discharged in the same time as the real STEN.
 Fieldstrips like the real thing !

 In excellent condition / appears unfired and carrier bolt in new condition (please see photos above)

 Please ask for an international shipping quote: firstname.lastname@example.org